Retirement

 Longer age limits on contributions

-No Required Minimum Distributions at age 72
+No Required Minimum Distributions at age 73

-You also need to consider how you will receive your non-qualified annuity proceeds at retirement.
+You also need to consider how you will receive your annuity proceeds at retirement.
 Typically, annuitants do this in one of three ways:

 A lump sum payment – could result in significant tax liability, especially if it moves you into a higher tax bracket